 For video or creative marketing projects, stakeholders will most likely fall into the following categories:

-- Manager — This is your intrepid leader, shepherding everyone else through the process of ideation and creation.
-In some cases, you may have an agency lead running day-to-day operations, but there should always be someone brand-side running the show — someone who knows the ins and outs of the organization's structure in order to get the right people involved in approvals, feedback and review.
+• Manager — This is your intrepid leader, shepherding everyone else through the process of ideation and creation.
+In some cases, you may have an agency lead running day-to-day operations, but there should always be someone brand-side running the show — someone who knows the ins and outs of the organization's structure in order to get the right people involved in approvals, creative feedback and review.

-- Approver — There will probably be several approvers across departments, representing everyone from legal to sales.
+• Approver — There will probably be several approvers across departments, representing everyone from legal to sales.
 These are usually senior stakeholders with the power to sign off on the latest script, an updated image, the final video edit and more.
 Note: You might involve different approvers at different stages of a creative marketing project.

-- Contributor — These folks probably make up the bulk of your project participants, and they are responsible for uploading new assets (or versions of assets) and commenting on existing ones.
+• Contributor — These folks probably make up the bulk of your project participants, and they are responsible for uploading new assets (or versions of assets) and commenting on existing ones.
 Contributors can hail from any department, and you’ll likely want to include people from your marketing, product, sales, legal and regulatory teams, as well as any outside agency partners or vendors.

-- Viewer — Some colleagues don’t need to lift a finger, but it’s still imperative they remain in the know.
+• Viewer — Some colleagues don’t need to lift a finger, but it’s still imperative they remain in the know.
 Viewers are able to see what’s going on without the ability to comment, upload, edit or approve.

 Why roles keep productivity rolling

 Goalposts stay steady.
 Video and creative assets require a whole lot of rework when a goalpost changes midstream, bungling timelines, and driving up cost.
-But having defined roles means only the necessary parties are involved at each stage of the game, ensuring a streamlined workflow.
+But having defined roles means only the necessary parties are involved at each stage of the game, ensuring a streamlined creative workflow.

 Departments are synched.
-While you want to keep marketing approvals streamlined, it’s also important to be intentional about defining stakeholders in your campaign project management.
+While you want to keep marketing approvals streamlined, it’s also important to be intentional about defining stakeholders in your creative project management.
 Establishing roles early ensures you don’t leave out other teams or vendors who may be affected by your work, whether they’re producing something similar or they’re impacted by your timeline.

 All bases are covered.
 Since marketing creative sets the tone for your brand, what you create matters to other teams, and each team might have different considerations.
 This can be especially true when it comes to legal and regulatory matters.
 Aligning on roles helps each team understand its key involvement, allowing creative collaboration to flow while mitigating brand risk.